PLSeng/PLSeng/README.md

 ## About Me

-- 🎓 Currently pursuing a degree in Data Science at the Department of Applied Mathematics and Statistics.
+- 🎓 Currently pursuing a degree in Data Science.
 - 🤖 Passionate about Artificial Intelligence and Machine Learning, and always eager to explore new advancements in the field.
 - 🌱 Currently honing my skills in Python, C, and C++, with a keen interest in applying them to solve real-world problems.